 This section describes how to start and stop the system when you use the HA monitor-based mutual node switching system.
 This section also describes the starting and stopping procedure when maintenance is performed for the J2EE server and batch server after the start of operations.
-Note that the HA monitor can only be used in AIX, HP-UX, or in Linux.
-In Solaris, you cannot use the HA monitor.
+Note that the HA monitor can only be used in AIX or in Linux.